-Your results will be color coded and easy to read so you can see what measurements are normal, borderline, or abnormal.
+Your screening results will be color coded and easy to read so you can see what measurements are normal, borderline, or abnormal.
 In addition to the numbers, you will also see a section on each condition for which we screened and what it means for you.

-- Read through the results carefully.
+Read through the screening test results carefully.

-- Share them with your doctor.
+Share your screening results with your doctor.

-- We will contact you to let you know when it is time to be re-screened.
+We will contact you to let you know when it is time to be re-screened.

 It means that you have a small amount of plaque build-up which is not affecting blood flow.
 Share with your doctor and continue with follow-ups.

 The “mild” category is somewhat broad and can vary from a thickened inner layer of the artery to a small amount of plaque, as long as it does not affect the blood flow.
 Some reviewing physicians can be very conservative and interpret a thickened inner layer as “mild” plaque, while others would not.

-The screening revealed I have a small abdominal aortic aneurysm.
-What should I do?Continue to follow-up with your doctor so he or she can monitor it.
+Continue to follow-up with your doctor so he or she can monitor it.
 An aneurysm may remain stable but it can continue to grow.
 As it becomes larger, the risks of rupture increase.